G-Men '75: Opening sequence

 The opening sequence featured the main cast walking along a runway with a "75" placed at the bottom, with an arrow beside it, as their characters were viewed in separate close-ups (with the name of their actors accompanying).
 The placement of the arrow and the "75" logo were changed as the series progressed.
 It was intended to film the opening at Haneda Airport, but permission was not granted, so it was filmed instead at Yashio, a district of Tokyo's Shinagawa ward, and later openings at the JMSDF Tateyama Air Base.

+Broadcast

+The series aired on Saturday nights in the 9:00–9:54 p.m. time slot on the Tokyo Broadcasting System (TBS) network from May 24, 1975 to April 3, 1982.
+A sequel, G-Men '82, followed, as did the specials.
+It had also been broadcast in Hong Kong and Taiwan.
+Since Hong Kong was one of the filming locations, it was very popular there.